close button

 Our Solution

 Through trusted, in-person support, the YMHC helps young people navigate stressors caused by social media use, digital overload, and emerging technologies that increasingly shape how young people learn, connect, and view themselves.
-By recruiting members from the communities they serve, YMHC ensures navigators bring personal insight, cultural understanding, and meaningful connection to their work.
+By recruiting members from the communities they serve, YMHC ensures Corps members bring personal insight, cultural understanding, and meaningful connection to their work.

 Our Partners